spook/ink2pdf/README.md

     p21) The Problem
     p999) Conclusion

-The page prefixes in the layer names indicate the output page sequence, not the actual PDF page number.
+The page prefixes in the layer names indicate the output page sequence, not the resultant PDF page number.
 In the above example, p00 becomes output page number 1, p21 becomes page 2, p50 becomes page 3, and p999 becomes page 4.